Resolving relational wounds, attachment trauma, and early neglect

 Many adult survivors of trauma come to therapy believing they are simply "broken" or "bad at relationships."
 In reality, they are experiencing the long-term biological echoes of early relational wounds.
 Developmental trauma often manifests in daily life as:

-• Anxious or Avoidant Attachment Styles: Finding yourself either hyper-independent (afraid to rely on anyone) or experiencing severe anxiety over potential abandonment and rejection.
+Anxious or Avoidant Attachment Styles: Finding yourself either hyper-independent (afraid to rely on anyone) or experiencing severe anxiety in relationships.

-• Emotional Dysregulation or Numbness: Swinging rapidly between intense overwhelm (panic, anger) and periods of deep dissociation, numbness, or feeling empty.
+Emotional Dysregulation or Numbness: Intense overwhelm (panic, anger), periods of deep dissociation, numbness, or feeling empty are all common experiences for people with underlying relational wounds.

 Because attachment trauma occurs before our cognitive brains are fully formed, these memories are primarily stored in the body and the subconscious mind.
 Traditional talk therapy—which focuses only on the intellect—rarely reaches these deeply rooted somatic survival states.

 I prefer to go deeper.
-By blending Internal Family Systems (IFS) parts work and somatic emotional regulation, I do not just talk about your past; I actively help you change how your body holds it.
-I safely meet the hyper-vigilant protective parts of you that learned to keep everyone at a distance.
-As these protective shields learn they are finally safe, I will help you turn toward your oldest exiled parts to offer the protective presence, boundary repair, and deep emotional attunement they never received in childhood.
+With Internal Family Systems (IFS) parts work we do not just talk about your past; I actively guide you change how your body holds on to it.
+You can safely meet the hyper-vigilant protective parts of you that learned to keep everyone at a distance.
+As these protective shields learn they are finally safe, I can help you turn toward your oldest exiled parts to offer the protective presence, boundary repair, and deep emotional attunement they never received in childhood.

 Healing from developmental trauma means rewriting your nervous system's blueprint.
 For clients who hit severe walls in their healing journey, I also offer the option to integrate Ketamine-Assisted Psychotherapy (KAP).
 Ketamine's unique ability to temporarily quiet your brain's rigid defense networks opens up a powerful window of neuroplastic flexibility, allowing us to safely process and unburden early relational wounds that previously felt too overwhelming to approach.